 - The submitted paper must not have been published before the last EANM Congress; possible candidates are invited by the Congress Chair to provide testimony for this.

-- Moreover, a certificate must be presented, showing that legal requirements (including ethical and radiation protection requirements) were met when performing the study.
+- A certificate must be presented showing that legal requirements (including ethical and radiation protection requirements) were met when performing the study.

-- The Marie Curie Medal and the diploma is handed over on stage during Award Ceremony by the EANM President.
+- Marie Curie Medal and diploma handed over on stage during Award Ceremony by the EANM President

 - Award of € 5,000.-, will be transferred after the congress